petervmeijgaard/vue-2-boilerplate/README.md

  - vuex-router-sync

 Don't like one of those plugins?
 Just remove the file from the `plugins`-directory and remove the entry from the `main.js`-file.
-Also make sure to remove the package and dependencies from the `package.json`-file.
+Also, make sure to remove the package and dependencies from the `package.json`-file.

 ### Proxies ###
 Proxies are used to perform AJAX-requests.
 This boilerplate comes with a base proxy which can be used to make performing AJAX-requests fairly easy.
-Create a new proxy, for example `UserProxy`, and extend the `Proxy`.
+Create a new proxy, for example, `UserProxy`, and extend the `Proxy`.
 This way you've got access to the `all`, `find`, `update`, `create` and `destroy` methods.
 The boilerplate comes with an `AccountProxy` and `AuthProxy` by default.

 ### Routes ###
-In this directory you can specify the routes that are used by this application.
+In this directory, you can specify the routes that are used by this application.
 Vue Router loads the routes located in this directory.

 ### Store ###